kvdijken/fft_calculations/README.md

 The argument 'correct_peaks' will decide if frequency bin correction is applied.
 Frequency bin correction means that after finding the bin for a harmonic, the bin with highest value will take over.
 This is only for bins directly neighbouring with the original bin, and without any inbetween bins with lower values.

 The argument 'min_level' defines the lowest signal level for which harmonics will be included in the THD calculation.
 Any values lower than 'min_level' will be skipped.

+The function returns a tuple (thd,bins) where

+- thd is a float giving the total harmonic distortion (in %)
+- bins is an array of indices into the frequency bins for the harmonics (regardless if they have been taken into account for the thd calculation or not)

 ### frequency_window(fft,centre,span)